Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Concluding Remarks

 In the matter-dominated flat McVittie spacetime, at a given time, the ingoing null expansion parameter has a degenerate root, causing two horizons to coincide, both are POTH.
 Over time, the larger horizon becomes the cosmic-type PITH, while the smaller horizon becomes the WH-type POTH.
 Since the NEC is always satisfied in this case, the smaller horizon is always spacelike, while the larger horizon is initially spacelike (becoming null at a specific instant) and then timelike.

 Subsequently, we introduced the line element of a spherically symmetric dynamical spacetime with a non-negative MSH mass in PG coordinates.
 We obtained the ingoing and outgoing null expansions in the general case.
 As long as the relevant calculations remain valid, we showed that PG coordinates cannot describe a family of THs attached to the second asymptotic region.
 For the flat McVittie spacetime, whose MSH mass is always non-negative, both THs are attached to the first asymptotic region.
 As expected, the result in PG coordinates is similar to the isotropic description: the flat McVittie spacetime with an asymptotically vanishing Hubble parameter has no FTH.

-Next, we investigated the Culetu spacetime using PG--Schild coordinates.~This spacetime is conformally Schwarzschild and asymptotically approaches FLRW.
-Both the ingoing and outgoing null expansions associated with the spacetime parameters can vanish.
-In the matter-dominated case, we demonstrated that this spacetime contains a POTH, a PDTH, or a PITH, as well as an FOTH.
-Thus, it can describe a cosmological BH at early times.
-In our PG coordinate calculations, we verified that the Culetu spacetime admits both an FTH and a PTH.
-At the FTH, the WEC is always violated, while at the PTH, the WEC is always satisfied.
-These results are in full agreement with those obtained in PG--Schild coordinates.

-We then turned to the Sultana--Dyer spacetime in Kerr--Schild coordinates.
-This model asymptotically approaches a dust-dominated FLRW universe.
-This model approaches a dust-dominated FLRW universe asymptotically.
-Like the Culetu spacetime, it can describe a cosmological BH at early times.
-However, all ECs are violated at the BH horizon, whereas they remain satisfied at the cosmological TH.
-These findings were further supported by an analysis in PG coordinates, ensuring consistency across coordinate systems.
+In this case, the flat McVittie spacetime does not correspond to a cosmological BH.